QuasarApp/qTbot/README.md

 # qTbot
-This is Qt library for working with chat bots.
+This is a Qt library for working with chatbots.

 At this time This library supports next platforms:
 * Telegram (50%) - implemented only processing and sending messages and download files.